Why You Should Always Use a Bite Alarm When Fishing

 This is also the case for traditional hangers, although wind can have an effect on the bobbin which will mean you’d need to turn the sensitivity down on your bite alarm, you wouldn’t need to do this with the swinger.

-Various swingers types are available the longer armed swingers are used for slacklining as the swinger will rest on the floor and then lift when you get a bite.
-The short-armed swingers are generally heavier and should be used with the tighter line when fishing at long distances.
+Various swingers types are available the longer-armed swingers are used for slacklining as the swinger will rest on the floor and then lift when you get a bite.
+The short-armed swingers are generally heavier and should be used with tighter lines when fishing at long distances.